GianVecchini/SelectedTopic/README.md

         - Use Case: Input for CNNs in classification tasks.
         - Visual: Looks like a heatmap with time (x-axis) and frequency (y-axis).

 6) Set up and configure the modeling algorithm (e.g., classifier or regressor).
 For sure we need a classification model and not a regression model.
 CNN 2D is the best.
+Some notes on CNN properties:
+    - The convolutional layer applies multiple filters (each defined by a kernel) to an input signal to extract local patterns.
+The filter is applied to the input via convolution.
+The function that represents the filter is called a kernel, and its size (or length) determines the width of the local region it examines at each step.
+    - The pooling layer applies a downsampling technich to reduce the size of feature maps while retaining the most important information.
+    - A Fully Connected (FC) layer — also known as a dense layer — is a standard layer in neural networks where every input neuron is connected to every output neuron.

-Note that eith CNN the NMF is not needed.
+    Observe that to apply this CNN method to a Mel spectrogram must be used a 2D method becouse the input has 2 dimensions.
+Also note that with CNN the NMF is not usually needed.
 Indeed in traditional audio processing, **Non-negative Matrix Factorization (NMF)** is a popular method for **source separation**, where a spectrogram is decomposed into spectral templates and activation patterns.
 However, with the advent of **deep learning**, especially **Convolutional Neural Networks (CNNs)**, the need for hand-crafted techniques like NMF has significantly reduced.
 CNNs **learn directly from data** without requiring explicit factorization.
 They can model **non-linear relationships** and **context** in time and frequency.
 With large datasets, CNNs outperform NMF in **source separation accuracy**.
 End-to-end models (e.g., waveform in → separated sources out) are now common.
 When Is NMF Still Useful?
-    - In **low-data scenarios**
-    - For **interpretable models**
-    - When computational resources are limited
-    - As a **baseline** or **preprocessing** method for hybrid models
+In low-data scenarios, for interpretable models, when computational resources are limited and as a **baseline** or **preprocessing** method for hybrid models

+7) Train the model using the training set.
+Plot model accuracy and model loss over augmenting epochs

+8) Evaluate model performance using the test set.
+Use Test and Validation confusion matrix and the classification report for the test set.

+9) Perform an error analysis to identify possible improvements.
+    - Confusion trends: Certain instrument pairs were frequently confused (e.g., cello vs. bass), likely due to spectral similarity.
+    - Dataset imbalance: Classes with fewer training samples showed lower accuracy, suggesting a need for resampling or augmentation.
+    - Overfitting signs: Regularization techniques like dropout or L2 weight decay may be applied if validation performance lags behind training.